 “Cancer kills millions of people every year and is one of humanity’s greatest health challenges,” the committee said.
 “By stimulating the inherent ability of our immune system to attack tumor cells, this year’s Nobel Laureates have established an entirely new principle for cancer therapy.”

-Allison, chair of Immunology and executive director of the Immunotherapy Platform at The University of Texas MD Anderson Cancer Center, is best known for his work in T-cell response mechanisms and his discovery that blocking the signaling of the immune checkpoint protein CTLA-4 improved antitumor immune responses.
+Allison, chair of Immunology and executive director of the Immunotherapy Platform at The University of Texas MD Anderson Cancer Center in Houston, is best known for his work in T-cell response mechanisms and his discovery that blocking the signaling of the immune checkpoint protein CTLA-4 improved antitumor immune responses.
 His research led to the development of Yervoy (ipilimumab), the first FDA-approved immune checkpoint inhibitor.
 The agency approved Yervoy the treatment of advanced melanoma in 2011.

 Honjo, a professor in the Department of Immunology and Genomic Medicine at Japan’s Kyoto University Graduate School of Medicine, discovered PD-1 on the surface of immune cells in 1992 and later demonstrated that the protein inhibited immune response.
 His research eventually led to the development of Keytruda (pembrolizumab) and Opdivo (nivolumab), both of which were approved for the treatment of advanced melanoma in 2014.